GerwinLaagland/rf-community-tools-demo/readme.md

 ```

 # Credits
-This project is heavily inspired by a technical demo created by Stavroula Ventoura which was first showcased at Athens Open‑conf.
+This project is heavily inspired by a technical demo created by Stavroula Ventoura which was first showcased at Athens [Open‑Conf '25](https://open-conf.gr/).
 It has been repurposed with her assistance and permission.